Registration of Charge

 Satisfaction of Charge

-When a debt has been paid up in whole or in part, the VCC needs to inform ACRA to release the charge.
-This transaction will be available later this year.
+When a debt has been paid up in whole or in part, the VCC needs to file with ACRA a statement of satisfaction of the debt in order to release the charge.
 Upon successful filing, the charge will be removed from the Register.

 VCCs may engage a registered filing agent to assist in filing the Satisfaction of Charge.
 There is no filing fee for this transaction